 The engineer Léonard Gianadda discovered the remains of an ancient Celtic temple in the spring of 1976.
 Shortly after this discovery, his beloved younger brother Pierre died while searching for help for his fellow survivors in the aftermath of a plane crash.
 In the wake of this tragic event, Léonard decided to create a foundation so that the memory of Pierre could live on, and he chose to build this on the grounds of the Celtic temple.
 The Fondation Pierre Gianadda was very fittingly inaugurated on what would have been Pierre’s 40th birthday: 19th November 1978.
 What a truly wonderful memorial to a loved one.

-The museum is open daily: from 10h-18h November to June and from 9h – 19h June until November
+The museum is open daily: from 10h to 18h November to June and from 9h to 19h June until November;

 Fondation Pierre Gianadda

 rue du Forum 59